 Various forms of technologies will be highlighted to expose students to the emerging technologies impacting the digital world.
 Professional communication skills and practices, problem-solving, ethical and legal issues, and the impact of effective presentation skills are taught in this course as a foundational knowledge to prepare students to be college and career ready.
-The knowledge and skills taught in this course build upon each other to form a comprehensive introduction to the digital world.
-Computer Science Principles is a course that is appropriate for all high school students.
+The knowledge and skills taught in this course build upon each other to form a comprehensive introduction to digital world.
+Introduction to Software Technology is a course that is appropriate for all high school students.
 The pre-requisite for this course is advisor approval.